vorburger/takari-stats-m2e/README.md

 * org.codehaus*
 * io.takari*

-# How do we report usage statistics
+# How do we upload usage statistics

 Each active Eclipse workspace will upload statistics to Takari.io server one time every 7 days.
 This is done with a single HTTP PUT request, where the body